lifted-studios/AutoCopyright/README.md

 # Usage

 Two functions will show up in the Command Palette under "Auto Copyright".
-Additionally, the Update Copyright command will be called just before any file is saved.
+Additionally, the Update Copyright command will automatically be called just before any file is saved.

 ## Insert Copyright